You know that I DON’T recommend drop shipping on Amazon and that I am a BIG proponent of product differentiation.

 - Profit margin: 36.6%

-*Transaction will defer based on payment processor you use for receiving payments.
+*Transaction will defer based on payment processor you use to receive payments.
 I used PayPal as an example.

 But isn’t it better to use Merch by Amazon?